josephofiowa/frenchedhack-education/judging.md

 - Did the group produce unique visulizations to demonstrate their advocacy?
 - Does the proposed redesign get to the core of why users struggle now, or is it simply an incremental improvement?

-## Data Visualization

-(0-5)

-Questions the judges will consider:

-- Are the visualizations easily interpretable?
-- Are the visualizations relevant to the recommendations the group has provided?
-- Are the visualizations interactive (bonus!)?

 ## Strategy

 (0-5)